 Texture Mapping and GPU Architecture

-The process of assigning detailed surface features to 3D models is known as texture mapping, which is a crucial aspect of computer graphics.
-This technique allows for the addition of intricate details, patterns, and colors to objects, making them appear more realistic and visually appealing.
-In the context of GPU architecture, texture mapping plays a significant role in determining the overall performance and efficiency of the graphics processing unit.
+The process of assigning a two-dimensional image to a three-dimensional object in computer graphics is known as texture mapping.
+This technique allows for the creation of detailed and realistic surfaces on 3D models, and is a crucial aspect of many applications, including video games, simulations, and visual effects.
+In the context of GPU architecture, texture mapping plays a significant role in determining the performance and efficiency of graphics rendering.

 Introduction to Texture Mapping